PalisadoesFoundation/talawa-docs/docs/internships/github/introduction.md

 title: Introduction
 ---

 IncubateIND is sponsoring the [2021 GitHub Externship](https://github-externships.github.io/externship/index.html) and [The Palisadoes Foundation](http://www.palisadoes.org) has applied as a participating organization.
+(We are awaiting confirmation.
+These GitHub Externship pages are preparatory.)
 This page is your entry point to our program.
 Please watch this page for updates concerning our participating in 2021.

 ### About Talawa